Andrejs1979/games-neltify/src/pages/solutions/banks.md

 title: Small Business
 image: /img/lounge-boy.jpg
 heading: Ideal for Small Business
 subheading: 'Don''t have a huge budget?
-You don''t need to, with Unmerchant'
+You don''t need to, with Caragents'
 description: Promote your business on Instagram for just a few cents per post.
 blurbs:
   - text: Get found